t-inaba/rajiko_mv3/README.md

-Rajiko
+Rajiko_MV3
 ====================

 Warning:
 --------------------
-This addon does NOt work on Manifest V3 with only declarativeNetRequest API.
+This addon does NOT work on Manifest V3 with only declarativeNetRequest API.

 I'm trying to fix this for Chrome Extension MV3, and working on it.
-But, I'm wondering if this goes well.
+But, I'd like to know if this goes well.

 How to use:
 -------------------